Pasar Minggu: Pasar Minggu Market

 Before 1920, market activity in the area was centered in Kampung Lio, closer to the west bank of the Ciliwung.
 The market opened every Sunday morning, hence the name Pasar Minggu, Malay for "Sunday Market".
 Pasar Minggu mainly consisted of bamboo-structured stalls.
 At this time, the market was also known for its gambling activities and a ronggeng performance known as Doger.

 In 1920, the location of the market was shifted closer to the railway line.
 Chinese merchants began setting up their activity in Pasar Minggu, mainly on rice-selling.

-In 1930, a land to the west of Jalan Pasar Minggu (formerly the property of Dales, who took residence in Tanjung West) was opened by the colonial government to establish a more permanent building for the market.
-The first structure built for the market was a simple steel structure topped with zinc roof.
+In 1930, land to the west of Jalan Pasar Minggu (formerly the property of Dales, who took residence in Tanjung West) was opened by the colonial government to establish a more permanent building for the market.
+The first structure built for the market was a simple steel structure topped with a zinc roof.
 The new market sold a variety of daily necessities e.g. clothing, as well as fruits, mostly collected from the surrounding orchards.
 Pasar Minggu was also set to open every day.
 Despite this, Pasar Minggu was still busier on Sunday.
 In 1931, the road connecting Pasar Minggu with Manggarai was paved, giving more access for people to Pasar Minggu.

 Following the expansion of the boundary of the city of Jakarta, the area of Pasar Minggu was planned as a residential area.
 The plan converts some of the existing orchards into residential.

 The present Pasar Minggu building was inaugurated by the governor of Jakarta at that time Governor Tjokropranolo in 1984.

-List of important places

-Ministry of Agriculture Building Complex

-Kemang Selatan, the southern portion of Kemang.